open-source-modelling/insurance_python/black&sholes/README.md

 ## Solution

-One of the oldest and simplest models developed is the [Black-Sholes-Merton](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model which assumes that the stock market can be described by the [Black-Sholes equation](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation).
+One of the oldest and simplest models developed is the [Black-Sholes-Merton](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) model which assumes that the asset prices can be described by the [Black-Sholes equation](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation).
 This implementation simulates the price of a stock in time.

 ### Input